IRT-SystemX/LIPS/README.md

            )

 ```
-For each architecture a config file is attached which are available [here](https://github.com/Mleyliabadi/LIPS/tree/main/lips/augmented_simulators/configurations).
+For each architecture a config file is attached which are available [here](https://github.com/Mleyliabadi/LIPS/tree/main/configurations/powergrid/simulators) for powergrid use case.
 ### Reproducibility and evaluation
 The following script show how to use the evaluation capacity of the platform to reproduce the results on all the datasets.
-A config file (see [here](https://github.com/Mleyliabadi/LIPS/blob/main/lips/config/conf.ini)) is associated with this benchmark and all the required evaluation criteria can be set in this configuration file.
+A config file (see [here](https://github.com/Mleyliabadi/LIPS/blob/main/configurations/powergrid/benchmarks/l2rpn_case14_sandbox.ini) for powergrid use case) is associated with this benchmark and all the required evaluation criteria can be set in this configuration file.

 ```Python
 tf_fc_metrics = benchmark1.evaluate_simulator(augmented_simulator=tf_fc,